DEPUTY CHIEF ALLEN OVERCASH

 Overcash is a member and Past President of Concord Rotary Club where he is involved in various local and international service efforts.
 He is an active member of Forest Hill United Methodist Church where he works with youth as well as serving in a number of other church-related functions.

-MAJOR WENDELL RUMMAGE
+MAJOR WENDELL RUMMAGE (Support Services)

 Born: Albemarle, NC